 - 1. Demonstration of network devices and crimping of Ethernet cable. - 2.
-Performance analysis of CSMA / CSMA CD protocol for data communication between nodes in a network. - 3.
-Performance analysis of Token Bus/ Token ring access method in a bus network. - 4.
-Performance analysis of Stop-and-Wait and Go-back N protocol for data transfer between two nodes in a network. - 5.
-Establishment of wired LAN. - 6.
-Study of network simulator.
-Create a network scenario with 'n' nodes and analyze the packet drop due to congestion using network simulator. - 7.
-Simulation of shortest path between any two nodes with Distance Vector Routing Protocol and Link State Routing Protocol using network simulator - 8.
-Packet Capture & Traffic Analysis with Packet analyzer. - 9.
-Establishment of Wireless LAN.
-Realization and throughput measurement of Wireless LAN.
+Performance Study of ALOHA protocol for packet communication between nodes in a network. - 3.
+Performance Study of CSMA protocol for data communication between nodes in a network. - 4.
+Performance Study of CSMA CD protocol for data communication between nodes in a network. - 5.
+Performance Study of Token Bus access method in a bus network. - 6.
+Performance Study of Token Ring access method in a ring network - 7.
+Performance Study of Stop-and-Wait and Go-back N protocol for data transfer between two nodes in a network. - 8.
+WLAN realization and throughput measurement - Simulation of shortest path between any two nodes using Distance Vector Routing Protocol and Link State Routing Protocol - 10.
+Simulation of Cryptographic algorithm using C program.

-- 1. Behrouz A. Forouzan, "Data communication and Networking", Fourth Edition, Tata McGraw-Hill, 2011. - J.F.
-Kurose and K.W.
-Ross, "Computer Networking: A Top-Down Approach", Seventh Edition, Addison-Wesley/Pearson, 2016 - Larry L. Peterson & Bruce Davie, "Computer Networks': A system Approach", 5th Edition, Morgan Kaufmann Publishers, 2011. - 4.
-William Stallings, Cryptography and network Security",6th Edition, Pearson Education, March 2013.
+- Behrouz A. Forouzan, "Data communication and Networking", Fourth Edition, Tata McGraw-Hill, 2011. - 2.
+Larry L. Peterson & Bruce Davie, "Computer Networks': A system Approach", 5th Edition, Morgan Kaufmann Publishers, 2011. - 3.
+William Stallings, Cryptography and network Security",6th Edition, Pearson

+Education, March 2013.

-- Understand fundamental underlying principles of computer networking devices - Implement basic wired LAN protocol such as ALOHA in a network and find its performance - Implement IEEE standard protocols for wired LAN such as IEEE 802.3,802.4 and 802.5 and find its performance - Implement wireless LAN protocol in a network and find its performance - Understand the algorithm for finding shortest path between any two nodes in a network. - Use industry standard simulation tools for real time applications.
+- Understand fundamental underlying principles of computer networking devices - Implement basic wired LAN protocol such as ALOHA in a network and find its performance - Implement IEEE standard protocols for wired LAN such as IEEE 802.3,802.4 and 802.5 and find its performance - Implement wireless LAN protocol in a network and find its performance - Understand the algorithm for finding shortest path between any two nodes in a network. - Acquire knowledge about cryptographic algorithm used for network security

-ECC3106 COMMUNICATION SYSTEM LABORATORY L T P C
+COMMUNICATION SYSTEM LABORATORY

-- To implement Analog modulation systems - To analyse the Spectral characteristics of AM and FM signal - To construct and analyse different converters and mixer circuits. - To implement the modulation techniques using software simulation. - To develop an application using various analog modulation techniques.
+- To implement Amplitude modulation, frequency modulation and demodulation circuit - To analyse the Spectral characteristics of AM and FM signal - To implement the modulation techniques using NI-LABVIEW SOFTWARE - To construct and analyse different converters and mixer circuits. - To develop an application using various analog modulation techniques.